mishelashala/zettelkasten/sources/Object Thinking.md

 «the cell membrane is partly there to allow evolutionary kludges to do their necessary work and still be able to act as components by presenting a uniform interface to the world.», p44

+### Ideals as differentiators

+«The true differences among programming languages are those that reflect philosophical ideals and values.», p45

+### Implementation languages limit design

+«If you _think_ about design using an implementation language—as programmers and specially extreme programmers are wont to do—your _designing_ will be enhanced or severely restricted by that language.», p45

 ### Where the formalist approach shines

 «Traditional approaches to software—and the formalist philosophy behind them—are possibly the best approach if you are working close to the machine—that is, you are working with device drivers or embedded software.», p88